-- 11. Water: The owner shall identify the source of potable water for proposed Parcel 2, and shall provide water easements and record them on map and deed, from water source on Parcel 1 to dwelling unit on Parcel 2 (easements to include well, tanks, waterlines; all necessary equipment). - 12.
-Sewage Disposal: The owner shall contact a licensed third party septic system installer to determine the exact size and location of the existing septic systems (tank and leach field) and all distances to all existing dwelling and to proposed property lines.
-It is the responsibility of all owners to ensure all existing septic systems are located within their property lines and meet current county code. - 13.
+- 11. Water: Prior to recordation of final map, the owner shall identify the source of potable water for proposed Parcel 2, and shall provide water easements and record them on map and deed, from water source on Parcel 1 to dwelling unit on Parcel 2 (easements to include well, tanks, waterlines; all necessary equipment). - 12.
+Sewage Disposal: The owner shall contact a licensed third party septic system installer to determine the exact size and location of the existing septic systems (tank and leach field) and all distances to all existing dwelling and to proposed property lines. - 13.
 Hazardous Materials: If any hazardous materials are to be stored in any existing or proposed facilities/buildings/structures, a Hazardous Materials Business Plan must be completed and submitted to this department.